haffmans/Maxis-formats/docs/simcopter-max-format.md

 	12 bytes:  JUNK.
 This is where the bug comes in, above: somebody at Maxis calculated sizeof(Name) wrong.

-	Vertex table (immediately follows the OBJX header) NumberOfVertices * [x: int32, y: int32, z: int32]: Vertex array.
+	Vertex table (immediately follows the OBJX header) UniqueVertexCount * [x: int32, y: int32, z: int32]: Vertex array.
 X, Y, Z coords, as signed int32 one after another.
 First vertex in the list is the Origin.

 	'FACE': A face (immediately follows the Vertex table)
 		int32: size, incl. header
-		int16: num vertices
+		int16: Number of vertices.
+1 for single vertices (e.g., flashing lights), 2 for edges (e.g., lane markings on roads), 3+ for polygons.
 		int16: flags?
 		int16: is_light
 		int32: face_group